 Torque limited wheel gun

-Automotive wheel systems predominately use wheel bolts and wheel nuts, and these fasteners are subject to high-quality design, manufacture and assembly.
+Automotive wheel systems predominately use wheel bolts or wheel studs and nuts, and these fasteners are subject to high-quality design, manufacture and assembly.
 These fasteners need to meet the highest demands on performance and longevity.

-Security is an important aspect for automotive wheel fasteners.
-Anti-theft designs of these fasteners ensure that it is more difficult for criminals to remove wheels or tyres off vehicles due to wheel bolts only being tightened with specialist tools.
+Additionally, security is an important aspect for consideration in automotive wheel fasteners.
+The anti-theft designs of these fasteners help ensure that it is more difficult for criminals to remove wheels or tyres from vehicles due to the required use of uniquely designed locking keys when removing locking wheel nuts.

-All fasteners across an automotive build are required to meet high tolerance demands, bearing loads between 65-90% of their yield strength so they don’t loosen in their application, or worse, break.
-Automotive fasteners also need to be able to withstand significant vibration to effectively hold the car together.
-For automotive wheels, failure to use incorrect or insufficient quality wheel bolts or nuts may cause the wheel to loosen, tire pressure to be lost and potentially loss of vehicle control which could result to personal injury.
+Fasteners utilised in automotive wheel applications are required to meet high tolerance demands, bearing loads between 65-90% of their yield strength so they don’t loosen in their application, or worse, shear.
+Additionally fasteners used in wheel applications also need to be able to resist significant vibration to maintain clamp load effectively.
+Failure to use incorrect or insufficient quality wheel bolts or nuts may potentially cause the wheel to loosen, tire pressure to be lost and adversely affect handling, leading to a loss of vehicle control which could result to personal injury.

 Calibrated torque wrench

 Automotive wheel fasteners also need to be highly corrosion resistant to withstand environmental conditions, like extreme heat and cold, salt from gritted roads, as well as chemicals used in processes like car washing.
-Using fasteners that are PPAP 3 certified, and made of materials like stainless steel, titanium and treated aluminium alloys, can increase a vehicle’s durability by ensuring its key components are optimised for different environments and temperatures.
+Using fasteners that are produced from corrosion resistant materials or are finished in a corrosion resistant plating, can increase a vehicle’s durability by ensuring its key components are optimised for different environments and temperatures.

 In addition to those factors, ensuring the wheel is as lightweight as possible is key for any automotive build.
-A surplus weight increase by fasteners can lead to more harmful emissions due to less fuel efficiency, but also, they will add pressure on the vehicles tyres which results in further safety concerns.
+A surplus weight increase by fasteners can lead to a decrease in less fuel efficiency, increase in harmful emissions, and may add pressure on the vehicles tyres reducing their lifespan and resulting in additional safety concerns.

 When Fasteners Fail

-Through improper tightening, unsuitable processes or even insufficient tests for fasteners, there are a range of factors that can result in fastener failure and lead to huge safety implications.
+Through improper installation methods, unsuitable manufacturing processes or improper testing of fasteners, there are a range of factors that can result in fastener failure and lead to huge safety implications.

 Damaged wheel bolts

-A recent study on the automotive industry in the United States found that 23% of service problems were attributed to loosening threaded fasteners and 12% of new vehicles have experienced substandard tightness of their thread fasteners.
+A recent study on the automotive industry in the United States found that 23% of service problems were attributed to relaxation of threaded fasteners and 12% of new vehicles have experienced substandard clamp load of their thread fasteners.

-Therefore, it is extremely important automotive wheel fasteners are tightened to the specified torque for the fastener and application.
-Wheel bolts on cars should always be tightened using calibrated specialised tools such as torque limited air wrenches and always checked by using a torque wrench, and never by judgement alone.
-Mounting wheel bolts should only begin by hand to avoid misalignment of the fastener and damage to its seat, but the correct tools need to be used to control the tightening torque.
+Consequently, it is extremely important to ensure automotive wheel fasteners are tightened to the specified torque for the fastener and application.
+This torque value will be determined by a range of factors including diameter, tensile strength, bearing surface area and coefficient of friction.
+Wheel bolts or nuts on vehicles should always be tightened using calibrated specialised tools such as torque limited air wrenches and always checked by using a torque wrench, and never by judgement alone.
+Mounting wheel bolts should only begin by hand to avoid misalignment of the fastener and damage to its seat, and the correct tools need to be used to control the tightening torque.

 Broken wheel nuts

-In some cases of failures, the wrong type of fastener can be the issue for the vehicle’s failure.
-If the bolts are too long, they can potentially interfere with other parts, which is fraught with wheel locking.
+In the case of some failures, incorrect fastener selection can be the cause for the vehicle’s failure.
+If the bolts are too long, they can create a clash condition potentially interfere with other parts, which is fraught with wheel locking.
 It’s also vital to use the correct type of fastener with the required mount.
 For example, use of conical seat fasteners in the wheels with spherical mounting seats and vice versa leads to misalignment of the wheel to its rotation axis, causing the threaded connection to loosen.

 The Benefits of Cold forming Wheel Bolts